 my subject buildings and landscapes as computer models, images, and animations, I can study their design visually,

 spatially, tectonically, and abstractly.
 The reconstruction of lost architecture is based on deciphering

 and analyzing notes, letters, maps, drawings, photographs, and other materials -

-and then synthesizing built form through a variety of methods.
+and then synthesizing the built form through a variety of methods.

 Another progress talk to the Beersheba Springs (TN) Historical Society on the design of the classical log cottages and the site plan of the original 1855 community.
 I've finished a giant 30 inch x 60 inch gang sheet of architectural elevations of the grand hotel, springhouse, and the twenty original cottages, many of which I reconstructed based on physical and photographic evidence.